Briefing: Westfalia Helps Distribution Center Enter the 21st Century

-Since 1894, family founded and owned Hershey Creamery Company has specialized in bulk ice cream novelties.
-The company distributes to more than 22,000 retail outlets such as grocery and convenience stores, but focuses mainly on direct-store delivery.
+Since 1894, family founded and owned Hershey Creamery Company (Hershey) has specialized in bulk ice cream novelties.
+The company distributes to more than 30,000 retail, educational and healthcare accounts, such as grocery and convenience stores, but focuses mainly on direct-store delivery.
 In 1997, in order to optimize material flow, reduce logistics costs and labor requirements, Hershey Creamery sought Westfalia Technologies, Inc. to design and build a warehousing system for their new ice cream distribution center located in Middletown, PA.
-The distribution center was needed to handle the volume of smaller direct-store deliveries and larger orders for Hershey’s regional warehouses, while maintaining selectivity for numerous stock keeping units.

-Westfalia initially designed and built a 5,000 pallet position, eight storage level automated warehouse system incorporating pick tunnel operations.
+Westfalia designed and built a 10,000 pallet position, eight storage level automated warehouse system incorporating pick tunnel operations.
 The 2 aisle system has a combination of seven- and five-deep storage lanes.
-Each aisle contains one S/RM capable of handling approximately 70 pallets per hour.
-All pallets are triple supported within the rack structure, thus eliminating pallet damage.
+Each aisle contains one storage and retrieval machine (S/RM) capable of handling approximately 70 pallets per hour.
+At the time, Westfalia’s Warehouse Management Software (WMS) was installed.

 Challenge: Meeting Increasing Demand & Throughput